Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 See the Tuition Fees section of this advice guide for more information.

-If you are receiving a government Postgraduate Loan for Master’s Study, you are not normally entitled to receive any further loan payments after your date of interruption, until you resume study.
-However, SFE does have discretion to continue making payments during an interruption if they consider it appropriate to do so given your circumstances.
+If you are receiving a government Postgraduate Loan for Master’s Study or a Doctoral Loan, you are not normally entitled to receive any further loan payments after your date of interruption, until you resume study.
+However, Student Finance England has the discretion to continue making payments during an interruption if they consider it appropriate to do so given your circumstances.
 If you feel that you would not be able to manage financially without continuing to receive loan payments, please contact a Welfare Adviser for advice about applying to SFE for discretionary funding.
-However, bear in mind that there is no re-take funding for the Postgraduate Loan, so if you continue to receive payments during an interruption, this money won’t be available to you when you resume studies – this is explained the Retaking a period of study in attendance section of this guide.
+However, bear in mind that Student Finance England do not provide any re-take funding, so if you continue to receive loan payments during a period of interruption, this money won’t be available to you when you resume studies – this is explained later in the Retaking a period of study in attendance section of this guide.

-If you normally study on a full time course, you will not normally be eligible to claim welfare benefits like Jobseeker’s Allowance or Housing Benefit while you are interrupting your studies or re-sitting out of attendance.
-This is because the welfare benefit rules consider you to still be a full time student during this period, and most full time students are not eligible to claim.
+If you are enrolled on a full time course, you will not normally be eligible to claim welfare benefits while you are interrupting your studies or re-sitting out of attendance.
+This is because the welfare benefit rules still consider you to be a full time student during this period, and most full time students are not eligible to claim.
 However, there are some exceptions where students can claim:

 - Students who interrupt because they are ill, or to care for someone else, may be entitled to claim certain benefits for a limited period after they recover or caring responsibilities end but they are waiting to return to university.
+It may also be possible to claim Carer's Allowance during a period of interruption if you care full-time for someone and are not required to complete course work, sit exams or engage with your course during this time.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.

-If you are re-sitting exams out of attendance and you need to give up work a few weeks before your exams so that you can revise, you may be able to get help from QMUL’s Financial Assistance Fund.
-See the earlier University Hardship Funds section of this advice guide for more information, or contact a Welfare Adviser in the Advice and Counselling Service.
+If you are re-sitting exams out of attendance and you need to give up work a few weeks before your exams so that you can revise, you may be able to get help from the Queen Mary Financial Assistance Fund.
+See the earlier University Financial Support Funds section of this advice guide for more information, or contact a Welfare Adviser in the Advice and Counselling Service.

 Research students should not work on your research during a period of interruption.

-You will automatically be given access to the library with limited borrowing rights.
+You will automatically be given access to the library with limited borrowing rights of 6 items.

 You are not eligible to live in university residences while you are interrupting your studies.
-You must contact Housing Services as soon as you have your interruption of study date approved and provide them with a copy of your QMUL Interruption of Study form.
+You must contact Housing Services as soon as you have your interruption of study date approved and provide them with a copy of your Queen Mary Interruption of Study form.

 You will have to complete a Notice of Intention to Vacate form (NIV) giving 28 days written notice of your intention to leave university residences.
 You will remain liable for residential fees for the full 28 days, and once this period has expired and you have returned your keys, your liability to pay residential fees will cease.
 If you would like to move out sooner, and if Housing Services find another student who can move in to your room before the 28 days expire, you may not need to pay your residential fees for the whole 28 day notice period.